Kora (instrument): Tuning

+Images

 Scores

 As part of the oral tradition of West Africa, music for the kora was not written until the 20th century.
 Ethnomusicologists were the only ones to record some traditional airs in the normal grand staff method, using the G clef and the F clef.

 Today, kora scores are written on a single G clef, following the Keur Moussa notation system.
 This notation system was created for the kora in the late 1970s by Brother Dominique Catta, a monk of the Keur Moussa Monastery (Senegal).
 The seven low notes that should be written on the F clef are replaced by Arabic or Roman numerals and written on the G clef.

 While jali still compose in the traditional way (without writing scores), some Western musicians began to write partitures for the kora and adopted the Keur Moussa notation system at the beginning of the 1980s.
 More than 200 scores have already been written for kora solo or kora and Western instruments.
 Two notable Western composers for the kora are Brother Dominique Catta and Jacques Burtin (France), who wrote most of these scores, though composers like Carole Ouellet (Canada), Brother Grégoire Philippe (Monastère de Keur Moussa) and Sister Claire Marie Ledoux (France) have also contributed with their own original works.

 Derek Gripper (Cape Town, South Africa) has transcribed a number of West African kora compositions by Toumani Diabaté and others for performance on western-style classical guitar, and has performed some of these transcriptions on two recordings and in concert from 2012 through 2017.